UtrechtUniversity/R-data-cafe/README.md

 # R Cafe

-The R Cafe is a community event for R users of Utrecht University.
+The R Cafe is a community event for R users of Utrecht University and UMCU.
 The goal of the event is to share knowledge about R and help researchers with programming problems.
 The meeting lasts 2 hours, is held every month, and is open without registration.